Pinggy-io/pinggy_website/content/blog/access_raspberry_pi_remotely_to_control_iot_devices.md

 2. **VNC** - Virtual Network Computing, a protocol for safely accessing the Raspberry Pi GUI or desktop.

 3. **RDP** - Remote Desktop Protocol, a proprietary protocol developed by Microsoft that provides a user with a graphical interface to connect to another computer over a network connection.

+4. **System Monitoring** - Tools like htop and psutil allow you to track real-time CPU, memory, and disk usage metrics remotely, ensuring your Raspberry Pi operates efficiently and bottlenecks are minimized.
+This is essential for maintaining the health of IoT devices, especially in resource-constrained environments.

 However, all of these methods usually require port forwarding, which can pose security risks.